Etale and crystalline companions, II: Uniformities for isocrystals on curves

 \begin{remark} By Corollary~\ref{C:connection degree 0}, the slopes of the vector bundle $\calE$ on $\overline{\frakX}_K$ are bounded in absolute value by $([L:\QQ_p] \rank(\calE)-1)(g-1)$.
 However, this does not directly imply anything about the slopes of a reduction of $\calE$, because the semicontinuity property of HN polygons goes in the wrong direction for this (see Remark~\ref{R:semicontinuity}).
 In fact, we do not claim anything about the slopes of an arbitrary reduction; rather, we will produce specific lattices whose reductions we can control. \end{remark}

-\begin{lemma} Suppose that $N_\eta(\calE)$ has all slopes nonnegative.
-Then $\calE$ admits a crystalline lattice whose reduction has width at most

-Moreover, since the reduction has degree $0$ (see Lemma~\ref{L:connection degree 0}), this is also a bound on the absolute value of every HN slope of the reduction. \end{lemma} \begin{proof} To simplify notation, we assume at once that $d=1$ (at the expense of replacing $r$ with $rd$).
-In light of Remark~\ref{R:width in filtration} and Lemma~\ref{L:connection degree 0}, we may also assume that $\calE$ is irreducible.
-In this case, we define a sequence of vector bundles $\frakE_0, \frakE_1, \dots$ on $\frakX$ corresponding to crystalline lattices of $\calE$; show that this sequence must terminate; and show that the terminal value has the desired property.
-We start by applying Lemma~\ref{L:crystalline lattice} to construct $\frakE_0$.
+\begin{prop} Suppose that $N_\eta(\calE)$ has all slopes nonnegative.
+Then $\calE$ admits a crystalline lattice whose reduction has width at most $dr(3g+m)$.
+Moreover, since the reduction has degree $0$ (see Lemma~\ref{L:connection degree 0}), this is also a bound on the absolute value of every HN slope of the reduction. \end{prop} \begin{proof} To simplify notation, we assume at once that $d=1$ (at the expense of replacing $r$ with $rd$).
+In light of Remark~\ref{R:width in filtration} and Lemma~\ref{L:connection degree 0}, we may also assume that $\calE$ is irreducible of rank $r>1$.
+Under these assumptions, we define a sequence of vector bundles $\frakE_0, \frakE_1, \dots$ on $\overline{\frakX}$ corresponding to crystalline lattices of $\calE$; show that this sequence must terminate; and show that the terminal value has the desired property.